daswick/Campus-Map/README.md

 The current live map can be seen here: https://daswick.github.io/Campus-Map/map.html

 The version of the map with legacy Leaflet, bootstrap, and old sidebar can be found here: https://daswick.github.io/Campus-Map/oldMap/map.html

+If you want to see a live map showing all of the features, sidewalks, edges, and connections, the site is https://daswick.github.io/Campus-Map/showSidewalks.html